naplab/naplib-python/docs/overview.rst

 Highlighted examples to get started
 -----------------------------------

 The following examples can give you a sense of how to get started with naplib-python for analyzing neural-acoustic data.
+More examples and tutorial notebooks can be found in the `Examples page <examples/index.html>`_.

 - `Importing data <examples/import_bids_data.html>`_:
     Getting started with naplib-python by importing data from BIDS format.